 DHA and EPA are mainly found in seafood and ALA is found in plant based foods like seeds.
 ALA converts to DHA and EPA but the conversion rate is very low.
 Therefore, it’s best to consume DHA and EPA to receive the optimal benefits 10.

-Find out how krill oil compared to cod liver oil in my recent article, Krill Oil vs Cod Liver Oil – Which Is Better?
-Let’s Compare.
+Find out how krill oil compared in my recent article.

-How To Determine The Correct Amount of Omega-3 and Cod Liver Oil
+How To Determine The Correct Amount of Fish Oils

-There’s no official recommendation for how much DHA and EPA omega-3 to take every day for those aged over one year old.
-Therefore, to determine how much DHA and EPA Omega-3 fatty acids to take:
+There’s no official daily recommendation for how much DHA and EPA omega-3 to take for those aged over one year old.
+Therefore, to determine how much daily DHA and EPA Omega-3 fatty acids to take:

 - Confer with a physician first.